tonethar/IGME-230-GDD-2017-Fall/projects/_supporting-files/music-finder-project-example.md

     - title of track
     - a playable preview of the track (use the &lt;audio> element)
 - Be sure to handle failure states gracefully (i.e. without crashing or giving an error in the console).
 If the search gives no results, notify the user of that fact.
 - The user's most recent search term will be stored in HTML5 `localStorage`, and will be the default term displayed in the text input field when the user first opens the page.
-[9 - Local Storage Notes](../notes/web-apps-9.md)
+Peruse these notes if you need to: [Part 9 - Local Storage](../../notes/web-apps-9.md)

 ## III.
 Experience Requirements
 - The app will be intuitive to use.
 Add tooltips and/or instructions as necessary.